hejk2008/Homework-of-python-course/README.md

 # Homework-of-python-course

-Assignments for my python course at college.
+This repo is a collection of assignments for my python course at college.

 [Chinese version (中文版)](/README_zh_CN.md)